The Only Show in Town

 The Abstractionist explained what he’d built into the model to make the puppets human.
 Two parallel layers.
 A shared Blue Space at the bottom where all things exist as they are.
 Individual Red Spaces above, one for each puppet, where each one lived in meaning they created alone.

 Nimbin saw improvements everywhere in the Blue Space.
 Longer, safer, healthier, better lives.
 But the puppets in their red veils remained dissatisfied.
-Therein lay a gap.
-That “incoherence” was what made them human.
+That gap, that “incoherence,” was what made them human.

 Nimbin gave the Opera Glasses to the weeping puppet and asked him to pass them on.
 The puppet who received them learned to see the Blue Space and became the Puppet King.